mjuarez4/comp310project/README.md

 Project objective:
 To use C++ to reconstruct our foundational construction of forth interpretation in C. We want to explore using C++ to add onto our project and handle functions, if-else then statements, loops, and potentially explore supporting datastructures such as arraylists, trees, queues, etc.

+Updates:

+How to run with C-11 compiler: g++ -std=c++11 -o token token.cpp
+ ./token

+Functionality: Maddie 4/15
+-- testing with main() in token.cpp (don't worry, this will be removed in the final submission, i just made it easier to test input instead of compiling the user interface every time) -- added a mapping from token to function
+    --done by token type
+-- added a mapping from token to token type
+    -- planning on controlling input by checking first if token is a : or ; -> if so, push everything onto a stack and handle in custom function (to be built by Nick/Luke)
+-- planning on taking input as a queue, converting queue to stack to be broken down token by token

+To do:
+-- add other stack functions (subtraction, multiplication, etc.)
+-- add booleans (<, >, and, etc.)